Skip to main content

 // Authentication is not required.

-final bluesky = Bluesky.anonymous();
+final bsky = Bluesky.anonymous();

-final subscription = await bluesky.sync.subscribeRepos();
+final subscription = await bsky.atproto.sync.subscribeRepos();

 // Get events in real time.